· 3 min read

-NSF International and IDMA Repeat Successful Bangalore Pharmaceutical Quality Management Education
+NSF and IDMA Repeat Successful Bangalore Pharmaceutical Quality Management Education

-ANN ARBOR, Mich., YORK, UK and BANGALORE, India — NSF International, a global public health and safety organization, is again partnering with the Indian Drug Manufacturers’ Association (IDMA) to offer a customized, five-module pharmaceutical quality management (PQM) education program in Bangalore, India.
-Pharmaceutical industry professionals who complete the graduate-level, advanced education program will earn an internationally recognized certification in GMP compliance from NSF International and IDMA.
+ANN ARBOR, Mich., YORK, UK and BANGALORE, India — NSF, a global public health and safety organization, is again partnering with the Indian Drug Manufacturers’ Association (IDMA) to offer a customized, five-module pharmaceutical quality management (PQM) education program in Bangalore, India.
+Pharmaceutical industry professionals who complete the graduate-level, advanced education program will earn an internationally recognized certification in GMP compliance from NSF and IDMA.

 The Advanced Program in Pharmaceutical Quality Management consists of five modules, each lasting four days, and the program can be completed in under 10 months.
 A new cohort of students will participate in classes at Acharya College in Bangalore with a planned start in November 2018.